Act Governing Food Safety and Sanitation

 To govern the food safety, sanitation and quality, and ensure the information accuracy of food traceability system, the central competent authority shall require the businesses in the preceding paragraph to use electronic uniform invoices in a phased public announcement, according to the necessity of tracing the source.

-The types of documents to be retained and the period of retention mentioned in Paragraph 1 and the regulations governing the establishment, matters to be recorded, examination and other matters to be complied with for the traceability system mentioned in Paragraph 2 shall be prescribed by the central competent authority.
+The types of documents to be retained and the period of retention mentioned in Paragraph 1 and the regulations governing the establishment, matters to be recorded, verification and other matters to be complied with for the traceability system mentioned in Paragraph 2 shall be prescribed by the central competent authority.

 Article 10

-For the factories mentioned in the preceding paragraph that were not independently established prior to the amendment of this Act on 18th November 2014, the central competent authority shall announce within six months after promulgation of this Act, and those factories shall complete independent establishment within one year after the announcement.
+For factories mentioned in the preceding paragraph that were not independently established prior to the amendment of this Act on November 18, 2014, the central competent authority shall announce within six months after promulgation of this Act, and those factories shall complete independent establishment within one year after the announcement.

 Article 11